upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 This alignment is the condition for coherent evolution.

-## 4. Binding but Revisable
+## Binding but revisable

-This section will clarify the core governance property of intent:

-- Binding means downstream realization must conform to declared commitments.
-- Revisable means upstream may explicitly re-articulate those commitments.
+The central governance property of intent is that it is both binding and revisable.

+**Binding*+ means that articulated commitments normatively constrain realization.
+They are not advisory preferences, informal aspirations, or optional guidelines.
+They define what must be respected unless deliberately reconsidered.
+Structural decisions, requirement refinements, technological choices, and operational configurations must remain coherent with declared commitments.

+**Revisable** means that commitments are not immutable.
+Long-lived systems evolve under shifting contextual conditions.
+Assumptions may become invalid.
+Constraints may become obsolete.
+Purpose may require reinterpretation.

-- Revision must be deliberate and visible.
+However, revision must be **explicit, deliberate, and visible**.

-- Unarticulated change constitutes erosion of governance.
+Unarticulated modification of commitments constitutes erosion of governance.
+Implicit deviation from declared constraints produces drift.

-Intent is neither immutable nor informal; it is governable.
+Freezing commitments permanently produces rigidity.

+Upstream Software Engineering therefore treats intent as a governable object whose legitimacy depends on two conditions:

+- it constrains action while valid, and
+- it can be consciously re-articulated when context demands change.

+Durability does not imply immutability.
+Revisability does not imply informality.

+Binding but revisable commitments make coherent evolution possible.

 ## 5. Upstream and Downstream